moeodeh3/pumpfun-livestream-bot/README.md

 # Node Server
-This project is a Node.js server that tracks live streams from Pump.Fun and sends notifications to a Telegram bot.
+This project is a Node.js server that tracks live streams from Pump.Fun and sends notifications to a Telegram chat when a token starts a live stream.
 It uses Express for the server, Axios for HTTP requests, and node-cron for scheduling tasks.

 ## Project Structure